 M1MT: Village management increases productivity of the land surveyor expert

-- analyse effectiveness of farming on the basis of automated field history, forecast agro-technical measures (soil remediation, soil conservation, crop rotation).
+- analyze the effectiveness of farming on the basis of automated field history, forecast agro-technical measures (soil remediation, soil conservation, crop rotation).

 Approximate set of layers